Visit the Forest of Dean Sculpture Trail

 Please don’t use our postcode in your Sat Nav.
 It will take you to Broadwell near Coleford, this is on the B4226 but a few minutes drive away from Beechenhurst.

-A Sculpture Trail walking map is sold by the Forestry Commission for £1, this is available at Beechenhurst’s newly opened café or the ranger hatch when open.
+A Sculpture Trail walking map is sold by the Forestry Commission for £1, this is available at Beechenhurst’s café or the ranger hatch on site when open.
+Alternatively you can download and print a copy of the map in advance of your visit: click here

-Beechenhurst Cafe is a Forestry Commission Visitor Centre and includes a café, picnic site, toilets including baby changing and disabled facilities and a playground.
-Visit the Forestry Commission website for more information.
+Beechenhurst Cafe is a Forestry England Visitor Centre and includes a café, picnic site, toilets including baby changing and disabled facilities and a playground.
+Visit the Forestry England website website for more information.

 GROUPS & SCHOOLS